 VI.
 USE OF FUNDS

 The approved funds may only be drawn through the universities or Charité in accordance with the regulations on third-party funding.
+No less than 50 % of the requested grants must be drawn by the eligible institution.
 These institutions will also become the employers of the individuals who receive support from the Einstein Foundation Berlin.
 If a partner institution is involved in the project, the funding recipient will forward the funds allocated to this institution on a pro rata temporis basis.

 The individuals remunerated from these funds will be employed by the partner institution.